candycode/candycode.github.com/site/portfolio/index.md

 Proxy geometry is optimal i.e. edges are tangent to the quadric surface in screen space for most quadric types.

-OpenSceneGraph code available on GitHub, temporarily hosted in a private project.
+_OpenSceneGraph_ code available on _GitHub_, temporarily hosted in a private project.

 #Parsley

 <img src="pics/parsley/banner.jpg" class="imghover"/>

-Parsing framework originally developed to exctract and interpret data from results of quantum chemistry/physics computations.
+Parsing framework originally developed to extract and interpret data from results of quantum chemistry/physics computations, also usable as a Parsing Expression Grammar-like framework.

 [Hosted on GitHub](http://github.com/candycode/parsley)